 1. Ruffwear Approach Dog Backpack

 The approach pack from Ruffler is ideal for day hikes as well as overnight exploration.
 The great harness provides load stability and weight spread and the pack has handy advantages like stash pockets, coated zippers, and external gear loops.
 Covered buckles sit in place for convenient, one-handed clipping, and are safeguarded from wear.

 Having looked at a lot of packs and backpacks for dogs before picking the Ruffwear as the winner, I noticed it was the priciest but it feels like it will last undoubtedly more than the others.
 Something like 4 or 5 times more.

-The light and sturdy harness underneath the pack itself is wonderful, it truly makes the entire process convenient as you can simply detach the pack and leave the harness on.
+The light and sturdy harness underneath the pack itself are wonderful, it truly makes the entire process convenient as you can simply detach the pack and leave the harness on.
 More than convenience, the padded straps will make sure your dog’s coat and skin both remain intact even after hours of exploration.
 The spots the harness’ edges and buckles sit do not impede in any way on the dog’s motion and allure.

 A lot of hardcore campers I know are using the Ruff Wear Approach Dog Pack have noted how durable it was after several overnight adventures where the dog’s backpack has been scraped along every tree, rock, and wall one could possibly imagine.